ImanFakih/imansrecpies/content/post/chicken-and-broccoli-white-sauce-pasta/index.md

 `Makes one deep 9x13 tray`

-- 1 kg chicken thigh meat
+- 750g chicken thigh meat
 - 1 Tbsp salt

 Place chicken in a medium-size saucepan and cover with water.
 Add salt and simmer for 20 minutes.
 Turn off heat Keep it in the water for another 10 minutes.
 Remove from water and let cool.
 Once cool, shred it.